 I am not naturally the kind of person who plans ahead, so I try to balance school, work and my personal life by developing a systematic approach to planning for the future.
 I try to look ahead and anticipate what might be happening.

 In order to keep these parts of your life balanced, you have to be able to concentrate on 1 thing at a time.
 This can be very hard with online learning.
 Because a lot of the work you do for an online class is on the Internet and on your computer, you can become very distracted by e-mails and pop-ups.
 To be successful in online learning, it is just as important to have a virtual environment that is free of distractions as it is to have a home environment free of them.

 After graduation, I will work for an academic institution as a member of faculty at least part of the time.
 But I am also interested in clinical study, so I plan to remain clinically active along with teaching.

-It is difficult to say what kind of salary a student can expect after earning a certificate in forensic nursing.
+It is difficult to say what kind of salary a student can expect after earning a certificate.
 It really depends on a number of factors, but my best guess is somewhere in the $70,000 range.
 The nice thing about this certificate is that as you gain more experience, and there are a fair amount of consulting opportunities available that pay quite well.

-Now that you have completed 7 months of your forensic nursing program, if you could go back to college, what would you do differently?
+Now that you have completed 7 months of the program, if you could go back to college, what would you do differently?

 It is hard to say what I would do differently, but I think I would probably study more and study harder.
 But I like where I am now and am honestly just happy I made it through school the first time.

-What advice do you have for students who are considering an online certificate in forensic nursing?
+What advice do you have for students who are considering an online certificate in this field?

-For students interested in studying forensic nursing, I would suggest that they be open to all of the different opportunities that will be available to them.
-Forensic nursing is a much bigger field than most people realize.
+For students interested in studying this program, I would suggest that they be open to all of the different opportunities that will be available to them.
+It is a much bigger field than most people realize.
 In practice, students could be helping the elderly, youth or sexual assault victims, or on global issues.